send4t/polkassembly_RSS/test-frontend/README.md

 ## Purpose

-This lightweight Vue.js frontend serves as a temporary testing interface for the OpenGov Voting Tool while transitioning from Notion to SQLite database.
+This lightweight Vue.js frontend serves as a temporary testing interface for the OpenGov Voting Tool with SQLite database.
 It allows developers to:

-1. **Test the SQLite Migration**: Verify that the migration from Notion to SQLite database worked correctly
+1. **Test the SQLite Integration**: Verify that the SQLite database integration works correctly
 2. **Validate Backend APIs**: Ensure the backend is properly serving data from the new SQLite database
 3. **Visual Data Inspection**: Provide a simple UI to browse and inspect referendum data
 4. **Development Aid**: Help new developers understand the data structure and workflow